Resilience, stress, and coping among Canadian medical students

 Results: Medical students had higher perceived stress, negative coping, and lower resilience than age and gender-matched peers in the general population.
 Male medical students had higher positive coping scores than general population peers and higher resilience, and lower perceived stress than female medical students.
 Coping scores did not vary by gender in our sample.
 The multivariate model showed that resilience and negative, but not positive coping, predicted stress.

 Conclusions: Medical students are neither more resilient nor better equipped with coping skills than peers in the population.
 Greater emphasis on self-care among medical trainees is recommended.
-Emphasizing the importance of self-care during medical training, whether by formal incorporation into the curriculum or informal mentorship, deserves further study.Metrics
+Emphasizing the importance of self-care during medical training, whether by formal incorporation into the curriculum or informal mentorship, deserves further study.Downloads

 Published